vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 one day.
 Udyāpana-Vide pp. 120–21 above.
 It is said in KTV 95 that

-in some yratas like Krsnajanmāstams to be observed
+in some vratas like Krsnajanmāstams to be observed

 throughout one's life there is no udyāpana.
 Unmilanivrata Ekadasi mixed with dvadasi.
 Vide p.
 119 above;